Skip to content

 There are mainly two approaches how the generated code can load and access the correct binaries.
 Please see this stackoverflow question for more details and explanation.

-The code searches in the OS-specific paths for the binary files and tries to load them via system.loadLibrary.
+The code searches in the OS-specific paths for the binary files and tries to load them by their name via system.loadLibrary.
 The java.library.path property can be augmented to search in more paths or in the deployed app distribution.
-This approach is activated in a library config in the plugin DSL.
+This approach is activated in Jextract with the --use-system-load-library command line option and can be configured in a library config in the plugin DSL.

 jextract.libraries {